home-assistant/home-assistant.io/source/_lovelace/entities.markdown

   type: string
 format:
   required: false
   description: "How the state should be formatted.
 Currently only used for timestamp sensors.
-Valid values are: "relative", "total", "date", "time", "datetime".
+Valid values are: 'relative', 'total', 'date', 'time', 'datetime'."
   type: string
 {% endconfiguration %}